Quasiclassical solutions for static quantum black holes: Space-time in quasiclassical form

 with a new integration constant $F$.
 The $F$-term just changes the background lapse function by a constant factor $1+F$, which can be absorbed in the time coordinate.
 The remaining correction to the lapse function,

-shows an interesting asymptotic behavior of the correction which falls off more slowly than the classical curvature correction $-2M/x$ of the lapse function.
-Using this term as a correction of Newton's potential in a weak-field line element shows that non-local effects can imply larger corrections than effective field theory in a derivative expansion, where the leading correction would be of the order $1/x^3$ \cite{EffectiveNewton}.
+shows an interesting asymptotic behavior of the correction which falls off more slowly than the classical curvature correction $-\mu/x$ of the lapse function.
+Using this term as a correction of Newton's potential in a weak-field line element shows that non-local effects could imply larger corrections than effective field theory in a derivative expansion, where the leading correction would be of the order $1/x^3$ \cite{EffectiveNewton}.
 However, our simplified solution (\ref{deltaN}), based on the $E$-term in (\ref{phi2}), does not apply in the completely asymptotic regime where the $U$-term in (\ref{phi2}) would be dominant.
-Since this term implies an asymptotic behavior of $\delta\phi_2\sim \sqrt{U}x$, the corresponding $\delta N$ according to (\ref{deltaNint}) is $\delta N\sim \sqrt{U} \log(2M/x)$.
-Interpreted as a correction to Newton's potential, this term suggests a relationship with infrared contributions, consistent with the interpretation of $U$-like terms in cosmological models \cite{Infrared,MiniSup}.
+Since this term, for asymptotically constant $U(x)$, implies an asymptotic behavior of $\delta\phi_2\sim \sqrt{U}x$, the corresponding $\delta N$ according to (\ref{deltaNint}) is $\delta N\sim \sqrt{U} \log(\mu/x)$.
+Interpreted as a correction to Newton's potential, this term suggests a relationship with infrared contributions, consistent with the interpretation of fluctuation terms in quantum cosmological models that have the same origin as $U$ here \cite{Infrared,MiniSup}.

 We are left with the equation $\dot{p}_3=0$, a differential equation for $L$.
 It is straightforward to solve